Israel welcomes US lifting travel ban on ex-spy Pollard | DW | 21.11.2020

 However, some intelligence officials have said that he also offered information to other countries.

 Israel initially denied Pollard had spied for them.
-However, in 1995, Israel made Pollard a citizen where he is widely seen as a hero.
+However, in 1995, Israel made Pollard a citizen, and he is widely seen as a hero there.
 Three years later the Jewish state admitted he was their agent.

 Read moreIsraeli spy Pollard released on parole after 30 years in US prison: